 If you find out that you really do want the item, then you can always go back and buy it at that time.

 2. Only Shop Sales with Intent

-You head over to the towels because yours are looking warn out.
-Darn they sold out of the ones you were hoping for.
-They do however, they have the cheaper ones in stock and even though the color really isn’t what you wanted you go ahead and grab four.
+You head over to the towels because yours are looking worn out.
+Darn, they sold out of the ones you were hoping for.
+They do however, they have the cheaper ones in stock and even though the color really isn’t what you wanted, you go ahead and grab four.

 You continue making a few more impulse purchases all at great bargains.

 Once you’re home, you quickly realize the color of the towels are even more off than you thought.
 Immediately you are disappointed and regret making the purchase.

 When you go to a sale hoping they will have something you can use at a bargain, you are setting yourself up for shopping regret.

 Sales are designed to make us buy.
 Any major retailer has conducted massive research on the most effective way to get you to spend.
 Their research is indeed effective.